A model for a large investor trading at market indifference prices. II: Continuous-time case: Continuous-time strategies

-Similar to the ``global'' case we shall call $V$, $W$, and $X$ from Definition~\ref{def:3} the processes of cumulative gain, Pareto weights, and cash balance, respectively; the process $U$ of indirect utilities is defined on $[0,\tau)\cap [0,T]$ as in~\eqref{eq:77}.
-In view of~\eqref{eq:86}, we shall call $\tau$ the \emph{explosion} time for $V$.
-Note that, by Lemma~\ref{lem:10}, the class of maximal local strategies contains the class of (global) strategies.
+Similar to the ``global'' case we call $V$, $W$ and $X$ from Definition~\ref{def3} the processes of cumulative gain, Pareto weights and cash balance, respectively; the process $U$ of expected utilities is defined on $[0,\tau)\cap[0,T]$ as in~(\ref{eq55}).
+In view of~(\ref{eq64}), we call $\tau$ the \emph{explosion} time for $V$.
+Note that, by Lemma~\ref{lem6}, the class of maximal local strategies contains the class of (global) strategies.

-\begin{Theorem} Let Assumptions~\ref{as:1}, \ref{as:3}, and~\ref{as:4} hold and $\tau$ be a stopping time with values in $(0,T]\cup\braces{\infty}$.
-A predictable process $Q$ with values in $\mathbf{R}^J$ is a maximal local strategy and $\tau$ is the explosion time for its cumulative gain process if and only if the stochastic differential equation~\eqref{eq:81} admits the unique maximal local solution $U$ with the explosion time $\tau$.
+\begin{Theorem} Let Assumptions~\ref{as1}, \ref{as3} and~\ref{as4} hold and $\tau$ be a stopping time with values in $(0,T]\cup \lbrace{\infty} \rbrace$.
+A predictable process $Q$ with values in $\mathbf{R}^J$ is a maximal local strategy and $\tau$ is the explosion time for its cumulative gain process $V$ if and only if the stochastic differential equation~(\ref{eq59}) admits the unique maximal local solution $U$ with the explosion time $\tau$.

 If, in addition, $Q$ is locally bounded, then $\tau$ is also the explosion time for its cash balance process:

 \end{Theorem}